Insight • UX

 Step 3: Design the transitions

 The hardest part of multimodal UX is the handoff between modalities.
 Users should be able to switch without losing context.
-That means:
+That means state must stay synchronised across modalities, the user should not have to repeat information when switching, and each modality should acknowledge the current state rather than starting from scratch.

 Step 4: Define the information hierarchy per modality

 Each modality has different bandwidth.
 A screen can show a complex table.
-Voice can convey one or two key points.
-Haptics can signal yes/no or urgency levels.
-Design the information hierarchy for each modality separately, then ensure they are consistent in meaning.
+Voice can get across one or two key points.
+Haptics can signal yes, no or urgency levels.
+Design the information hierarchy for each modality separately, then keep the meaning aligned across all of them.

 Designing for voice alongside screens

-Voice interfaces are mature enough to be practical but still limited enough to require careful design.
-The most common pattern in 2026 is voice as a complement to screen, not a replacement.
+Voice interfaces are mature enough to be useful, but still limited enough to need careful design.
+In 2026, the common pattern is voice alongside a screen, not voice instead of one.

 When voice works